-The Southwest Node of the Commonwealth Cyber Initiative is implementing an internship program to build up Virginia's cyber talent pipeline by increasing the number of training opportunities available to students in Southwest Virginia.
-The first step will be to identify interested companies in the coming weeks and officially start the program in July 2022.
-The node hopes to subsidize 60 Southwest Virginia student internships.
+The Southwest Node of the Commonwealth Cyber Initiative internship program enhances Virginia's cyber talent pipeline by increasing the number of training opportunities available to students in Southwest Virginia.
+The node has funds to subsidize 60 Southwest Virginia student internships.

 The experiential learning provided by this type of internship equips students with highly specialized cybersecurity skills, preparing them to meet the growing demand for cybersecurity talent in the commonwealth and beyond.

 Cybersecurity internships can be virtual, in-person, or hybrid during the academic year or in the summer.